-The Commission identified the following 6 elements for inclusion and discussion within this Status Report.
+The Commission identified that the 6 elements identified should be included in this Status Report.
 The Status Report is organized into chapters based upon these elements.

 - 1. Revisit the goals and objectives of the Columbia Imagined Comprehensive Plan.
 Identify areas of implementation success and those that should be pursued in the immediate, mid-term and long term planning horizon based upon community feedback. - 2.
 Evaluate community data and identify emerging trends and priorities prior to embarking on the full plan update. - 3.
 Evaluate the role and potential updates to the Future Land Use Map (FLUM) and Urban Services Boundary (USA). - 4.
 Re-inform the plan by looking at more recently adopted plans.
 Identify areas of overlap and "tensions" between goals and objectives of the Plan and other city-wide plans and planning processes. - 5.
 Re-engage stakeholders in the comprehensive plan process and the role of the Planning & Zoning Commission.
 Share information and invite participation in the planning processes.
 Reengage the public in prioritizing plan elements and action items. - 6.
-Seek feedback from stakeholders and the community on the Status Update and how the Comprehensive Plan may be further implemented by the community.
+Seek feedback from stakeholders and the community on the Status Report and how the Comprehensive Plan may be further implemented by the community.